wp-plugins/video-youtube-lightbox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-You can add your favorites Youtube videos in a playlist from the admin panel widgets and display it in a responsive lightbox with a single click.
+You can add your favorites Youtube videos in a playlist and display it in a responsive lightbox with a single click.

 == Description ==

-You can add your favorites Youtube videos in a playlist from the admin panel widgets and display it in a responsive lightbox with a single click.
+You can add your favorites Youtube videos in a playlist and display it in a responsive lightbox with a single click.

 Major features in Video Youtube Lightbox include:

-* Add to playlist many youtube videos as you want, just need the title and url of the video.
+* Add youtube videos to the playlist, just need you the title and url of the video.
 * Delete video option in the widget.
 * Limits the number of videos to display in the widget.
 * Play the video in a responsive lightbox.
-* Arrows back and forward navigation in the lightbox.
+* Back and forward navigation arrows in the lightbox.

 == Installation ==